Back to Blog

 Chamaileon was built with agencies in mind.
 The collaboration features are genuinely useful rather than bolted-on afterthoughts.

 Client review links are particularly valuable.
 Generate a preview link for your client, and they can view the email and leave comments directly on the design.
 No account needed, no confusing interface.
-Clients see what they'll approve and can provide specific feedback.
+Clients see what they'll approve and can provide specific feedback by clicking on the area they want to discuss.
+This eliminates the ambiguity of feedback like "make the middle part bigger" when you're not sure which "middle part" they mean.

 The builder itself is powerful.
 You get precise control over layout, spacing, typography, and responsive behavior.
 Export works to major ESPs or as clean HTML.